PrivateAIM/documentation/src/guide/admin/keycloak-access-control.md

 ### Creating a New User

-Login to Keycloak with the `adminUser` and `adminPassword` used during deployment as described in the previous section.
+Login to Keycloak with the `adminUser` and `adminPassword` values used during deployment as described in the previous section.
 Once logged in, change the current realm to the "flame" realm:

 [![Changing Keycloak Realms](/images/keycloak_images/keycloak_5.png)](/images/keycloak_images/keycloak_5.png)